 The company was eventually sold to Deutsche Telekom, and David had moved on to the UK, where he spent six years, first working for a company that would go public during his tenure, and then for one of the largest global telecom operators, running business development for several of its sectors with a primary focus on the finance sector.

 “During that time I got the idea to come back to emerging markets, which I preferred to working in developed corporate markets.
 That’s how I came to Serbia.
 I ended up raising €24 million euros for the consolidation of internet service providers in the country.
-With that, I founded Orion Telekom, developed a national team, and built that business up with a few partners.”
+With that, I helped found a leading alternative telecommunications provider, helped develop the team, and built that business up with a few partners.”

 What may have seemed like another stop on David’s professional globetrotting journey ended up being a more permanent stay.